Group Contractions via Infinite-Dimensional Lie Theory: Introduction

 \paragraph{This article is structured as follows:} We start in \Cref{sec:preliminaries-general-setup} with general Lie algebra contractions and the necessary background on infinite-dimensional Lie theory: Especially, this includes Lie algebras and Lie groups of germs of real-analytic mappings.
 Then, we proceed in \Cref{sec:LAC-germ-algebras} by reformulating Lie algebra contractions and expansions in terms of germ algebras: Notably, in \Cref{prop:Lie_alg_expansion_0_contr} we identify the contracted Lie algebra with the zero-order expansion defined via analytic germs.
 Furthermore, in \Cref{rem:higher-expansions-equivalence}, we discuss the meaning of the corresponding higher-order expansions.
-Next, in \Cref{sec:LGC-germ-groups}, we study the corresponding Lie group level: Specifically, this includes our main result \Cref{thm:main_result}, which lifts all constructions performed previously on the level of germ Lie algebras to the corresponding germ Lie groups.
+Next, in \Cref{sec:LGC-germ-groups}, we study the corresponding Lie group level: Specifically, this includes our first main result \Cref{thm:main_result}, which lifts all constructions performed previously on the level of germ Lie algebras to the corresponding germ Lie groups.
 Moreover, in \Cref{thm:k-th-expansion}, we use this to explicitly identify the Lie group expansions as specific Banach Lie groups.
-Finally, in \Cref{sec:conclusion}, we conclude our findings and give an outlook to our planned follow-up project: Interestingly, some of the present constructions can be obtained in a more explicit way using \emph{super} and \emph{graded} Lie theory and \emph{Harish-Chandra modules}.
-We believe that this perspective, using a different language, provides a valuable addition to our present results.
+Finally, in \Cref{sec:conclusion}, we conclude our findings and give an outlook on planned follow-up projects.